rogersheu/quickMSDV/README.md

 quickMSDV aims to solve that issue by iterating through a folder containing the relevant data files.

+Modification have to be made in the code to ensure proper pathing to the target folder.

 --------------

 Ongoing minor bug: Because our data is usually on a university NAS and not stored locally, opening folders in the path search process can have a delay outlasting the program's built-in sleep function.